Brazil's Vale net income drops on FX, asset writedowns

 In a securities filing, Vale said net income totaled $16 million, compared with an average consensus estimate of $421 million.
 Net profit reached $949 million when adjusted for foreign exchange impacts and one-off items.

 Adjusted earnings before interest, taxes, depreciation and amortization, or EBITDA, hit $2.729 billion, below a consensus estimate of $2.854 billion compiled by Thomson Reuters.
-(Reporting by Bruno Federowski; Editing by Edmund Blair)
+(Reporting by Bruno Federowski; Editing by Keith Weir)